 Melt dark chocolate – Place chips in a microwave-safe bowl and microwave using 30-second intervals, stirring after each interval, until completely melted and smooth.
 It will likely take 1 to 3 minutes (depending on your microwave).
 Make sure you don’t scorch the chocolate!
 Stop heating as soon as it’s melted.
 You can also do this with a double broiler.

-Add chocolate – Pour melted chocolate into food processor with the avocado and pulse until mixture is completely combined and avocado is no longer visible.
-If you don’t have a food processor you can mash the avocado with a fork and combine with the chocolate until smooth and lump-free.
+Add chocolate – Pour melted chocolate into the food processor with the avocado and pulse until mixture is completely combined and avocado is no longer visible.
+If you don’t have a food processor you can mash the avocado with a fork and combine it with the chocolate until smooth and lump-free.

 Chill – Place truffle mixture in the fridge to set for 30 minutes.

-Make truffles – Once the mixture has firmed up a bit, remove from fridge and make the truffles by rolling a tablespoon at a time into a 1-inch ball.
+Make truffles – Once the mixture has firmed up a bit, remove from the fridge and make the truffles by rolling a tablespoon at a time into a 1-inch ball.
 You should get about 10 truffles.